Accused Mitchell County murderer wants evidence suppressed

-A Mitchell County man Nathan Gilmore of St. Ansgar, who is a accused of first-degree murder, is asking the court to suppress evidence he attorney says was acquired illegally.
+A Mitchell County man, Nathan Gilmore of St. Ansgar, accused of first-degree murder is asking the court to suppress evidence his attorney says was acquired illegally.

 Numerous interviews were conducted with Bradbury's family, friends and acquaintances prior to a March 30 meeting between investigators in Des Moines.
 Gilmore was allegedly not mentioned in the interviews or meeting.